Hiring Picks Up As Employers Add 225,000 Jobs In January

 Manufacturing activity rebounded in January after a five-month slump.
 But factories still shed 12,000 jobs.

-Over the last 12 months average wages have risen 3.1%, a modest uptick from December's reading.
+Over the past 12 months, average wages have risen 3.1%, a modest uptick from December's reading.

 The share of adults who are working or looking for work increased to 63.4%.